-The relative humidity (RH) and temperature of the environment also influences the durability of wood flooring.
+The relative humidity (RH) and temperature of the environment also influence the durability of wood flooring.
 When RH is low, wood loses MC as it evaporates; when RH is high, wood gains MC from the surrounding air.
 Wood flooring installers aim to achieve the wood flooring reaching its equilibrium moisture content (EMC) previous to installation by leaving the flooring at the installation site to adjust to ambient conditions.
 EMC is the balance between the wood’s internal MC levels with that of the surrounding environment.
 Wood flooring is more likely to fail (and thus, wood finishing with it) when installers or contractors fail to ensure that the wood flooring has reached its EMC before installation and finishing.

 How to Succeed

 Recognize the continual need to measure and balance the MC of your wood flooring and you enhance your chance of successfully installing and finishing wood floors.
 Ensure proper equilibration time for new flooring and use an accurate wood moisture meter to prevent potential MC-related problems.

 Drying time is the key.
 Successful wood flooring installers often keep room temperatures between 60 and 80 degrees with RH between 30 and 50 percent.
 Outside these parameters, wood finishes may not dry properly: the definition of trouble when finishing wood floors.
 Remember: wood stain must dry completely before applying wood finishes because the majority of finish failures begin at this stage.
 Check the manufacturer’s RH specifications before applying wood finishes.
 Finally, low RH and increased airflow help finished wood flooring dry even though those conditions may not be ideal for the floor’s longevity.
 But don’t create a long-term disparity between the ambient conditions and the installation conditions of your environment or your floor will suffer for it.

 Latest posts by Ron Smith (see all)